DaveStaudenmaier/DaveStaudenmaier.github.io/_posts/temp.md

 }
 ```

-We try it out and get the same result as before, so we know it's working:
+We try it out and get the same result as before, so we know it's working!

 ![screen shot](/images/blog/http-interceptor/screen-shot9.png)